 - One third or more of the VM may, in writing within 20 days of the issuance of the convocation, require the Board to add matters to the agenda and propose resolutions to be adopted.
 The Board must communicate the consequential modifications to all the members 15 days before the meeting in question.

-- The General Assembly shall be presided over by the President of the Board or in default, by the Vice-President or, in default, by any other member of the Board or, in default, the delegate of any VM.
-The Secretary General shall take minutes of the meeting.
+- The General Assembly shall be presided over by the President of the Board or, in default, by the Vice-President or, in default, by any other member of the Board or, in default, the delegate of any VM.

-- The General Assembly shall be quorate if at least 50% of the Voting Members are present or represented by proxy.
-The decisions of the General Assembly shall be made by a simple majority vote unless the constitution or the law specifically stipulates otherwise.
+- The General Assembly shall be quorate if at least two thirds of the Voting Members are present or represented by proxy.
+The decisions of the General Assembly shall be made by a simple majority vote unless the constitution, by-laws or the law specifically stipulates otherwise.

 - Each VM has the right to be represented by a proxy chosen from among the VM of the association.
-Each member can not cast a proxy vote on behalf of more than one member.
+A member cannot cast a proxy vote on behalf of more than five members.
 A proxy vote shall be valid only if it is given in writing by ordinary mail, fax or email, and presented to the meeting.

 - The President shall have a casting vote, in the event of an equal vote on any resolution.

 - Decisions of the General Assembly shall be recorded in formal minutes, signed by the person presiding at the meeting and by a Board member.
-The original of the minutes shall be retained at the registered office where every member shall be entitled to inspect the same without removing any of the documents.
-The minutes of a General Assembly are approved at the following General Assembly and a copy of the minutes shall be circulated to the members by ordinary mail, fax or email.
+The originals of the minutes are kept at the registered office, where every member can access any/all of these documents but without taking them outside of the premises.
+The minutes of a General Assembly are approved at the following General Assembly and a copy of the minutes shall be sent to the members by ordinary letter, e-mail or fax.

-- If fewer than two thirds of the delegates of VMs are present or represented by proxy, a new General Assembly shall be called on the same basis as previously described.
+b) If the meeting is not quorate, a new General Assembly shall be called on the same basis as previously described.
 This meeting shall decide definitively and validly upon the proposals by a two thirds majority vote regardless of the number of voting members present or represented by proxy.

-- The amendments of the constitution shall have effect only after approval by the competent authority in conformity with article 50, 53 of the law of June 27, 1921 and after publication in the annexes to the Belgian Official Journal according to article 51, 53 of this law.
+12. The amendments of the constitution shall have effect only after approval by the competent authority in conformity with article 3, 17 of the law of June 27, 1921 and after publication in the annexes to the Belgian Official Journal according to article 26novies, 17 of this law.

 Article V – Administration